mxndyj/Proj04/ReadMe.txt

 --- Compilation & Usage ---

+Enter the SRC directory
+cd SRC/

+Compile the application
-Compilation: javac SkiResort.java
+javac SkiResort.java

+Run the application
-Run: java SkiResort <oracle username> <oracle password>
+java SkiResort <oracle username> <oracle password>

 Follow the menus to execute desired functionality by entering the number of the menu/function you with to execute.
 Follow the prompts to input any necessary data.
 The four required queries are on the Main Menu as "8.
 Queries".